2024 United States state legislative elections explained

 See main article: 2024 Minnesota House of Representatives election.

-All of the seats of the Minnesota House of Representatives are up for election in 2024.
-The Minnesota Senate will not hold regularly scheduled elections in 2024.
-Democrats currently control both chambers.
+All of the seats of the Minnesota House of Representatives were up for election in 2024.
+The Minnesota Senate did not hold regularly scheduled elections in 2024.
+Prior to the election, Democrats controlled both chambers, but Republicans gained 3 seats in the state house, tying the chamber.

 Minnesota House of Representatives